Jhonson: Early career

+Corinthians

 On 30 January 2023, Jhonson was loaned to Corinthians for two years, initially for the under-20 squad.
 She made her first team debut for the side on 8 June, coming on as a substitute and scoring the club's eleventh goal in a 11–0 Campeonato Paulista home routing of Realidade Jovem.

 Definitely promoted to the main squad for the 2024 season, Jhonson suffered a knee injury in February which sidelined her for six months.
 On her first match back to action, she scored a hat-trick in a 5–0 away routing of Marília on 25 September.

 On 11 December 2024, Jhonson signed a permanent four-year contract with Timão, after the club exercise the buyout clause on her contract.

 International career

 Jhonson represented Brazil at under-17 level in the 2022 South American U-17 Women's Championship, being the top scorer of the tournament with nine goals in seven matches.
 In that year, she also appeared in the 2022 FIFA U-17 Women's World Cup.

 In February 2023, Jhonson was called up to the under-20 team, but had to withdraw due to injury.
 On 13 May 2025, she received her first call-up to the full side by head coach Arthur Elias, for two friendlies against Japan.